aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/_index.md

 Add a drop shadow by creating a `DropShadowEffect` object, configuring its parameters such as blur radius, opacity, and offset, and attaching it to the desired layer.
 The `DropShadowEffect` class encapsulates all shadow properties, enabling you to apply consistent, high‑quality shadows across multiple layers with a single API call.

-## Effortless Proportional Image Resizing
+## Effortless proportional image resizing
 ### [Resize Image Proportionally with Aspose.PSD for Java](./resize-image-proportionally/)
 Boost your Java applications with Aspose.PSD.
 Our guide takes you through the process of **resize image proportionally java** effortlessly.

-## Image Resizing Mastery with Resize Type Enumeration
+## Image resizing mastery with resize type enumeration
 ### [Resizing with Resize Type Enumeration in Aspose.PSD for Java](./resizing-with-resize-type-enumeration/)
 Master image resizing in Java with Aspose.PSD.
 Our step‑by‑step guide using Resize Type Enumeration ensures precision and efficiency.

-## Seamless Image Rotation in Java
+## Seamless image rotation in java
 ### [Rotate an Image in Aspose.PSD for Java](./rotate-image/)
 Explore image rotation in Java effortlessly with Aspose.PSD.
 Rotate, flip, and save PSD files easily with our user‑friendly tutorial.